LACK OF TRUST IN GOVERNMENT LINKED TO HIGHER USAGE OF NONPROFIT SERVICES

 Insights and Analysis

 In addition to community outreach and support, The Salvation Army collects high-quality data on poverty-related social services provided in thousands of communities.
-It answers the call for increasingly accessible and rigorous data from nonprofit organizations to better illuminate trends in poverty over time.
+As the only social service organization with a presence in nearly every ZIP code, it answers the call for increasingly accessible and rigorous data from nonprofit organizations to better illuminate trends in poverty over time.

-The Human Needs Index – a Seven-Fold Picture
+The Human Needs Index – a Six-Fold Picture

-To provide a pathway through which the actual conditions of communities and individuals in poverty can be improved, the HNI analyzes seven indicator variables identifying the following kinds of assistance:
+To provide a pathway through which the actual conditions of communities and individuals in poverty can be improved, the HNI analyzes six indicator variables identifying the following kinds of assistance:

 - Meals